Kuria-byte/Journal-App/README.md

 - You🤒: Sounds complex,Could you break it down?

-## Step 2
+# Step 2
 -Now we are all set up.Two more things to do to initialize our project.
 - a) Pop up your command line interface.
 - > Mongod -This command is simply to start  your database
 - > Mongo- This command provides a powerful interface for system administrators.

-- b)
-- Set up your project folder to resemble the folder structure below
+- b)-Set up your project folder to resemble the folder structure below
 ![File structrure](https://user-images.githubusercontent.com/61579772/84025284-dd9a2000-a9bd-11ea-9e4f-db1e61fdebb1.jpg)

-- c)
-Inside our project folder remeber to use the following dependancies
+- c)Inside our project folder remeber to use the following dependancies
 ``` {
   "name": "ejs-challenge",
   "version": "1.0.0",